-The U.S. Preventive Services Task Force (USPSTF) is committed to improving the health of all Americans.
+The U.S. Preventive Services Task Force (USPSTF) is committed to improving the health of people nationwide.
 The USPSTF makes evidence-based recommendations about clinical preventive services for the general population.
 However, it recognizes that a disease or condition, or a clinical preventive service, may affect specific populations differently than the general population.
 For example, there can be variation by:

 - Demographic characteristics, such as age, sex, and race/ethnicity